AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-01-26-An-algorithm-for-polygons-with-rounded-corners.md

 <h3>The Code</h3>

 The code for all of what we have discussed in the previous section is relatively... tame, and can essentially be summarised in a single line!
-Let's have a look at the snippet by Blindman67:
+Let's have a look at Blindman67's code:

 <pre><code>// compute and store our 2 vectors
 toVec(p2, p1, v1);